Altazzag Egyptian Restaurant – In a World of Its Own

 On the drinks menu, you would find your usual tea, fruit juice, and even Milo and Nescafé!
 But we’re not here to have the regular stuff, are we?
 What sounds the most intriguing are the three “Egyptian healthy drinks”.
 We tried the Sahleb, which is a milky coconut drink.
 It tastes sweet and creamy and goes down smoothly.
 Slurp!

 Turkish coffee is served here, which isn’t all that surprising since it is the commonest kind of coffee in the Middle East.
-The first thing that comes to mind is its unusual dark brown color with the foamy layer on top.
-There is a strong aroma and an extremely rich flavor, even richer than the traditional coffee offered at places like Old Town.
+The first thing that comes to mind is its unusual dark brown colour with the foamy layer on top.
+There is a strong aroma and an extremely rich flavour, even richer than the traditional coffee offered at places like Old Town.
 It suffices to say that I like Turkish coffee.

 With something that rich, it can only mean that a lot of coffee grounds has been used.
 True enough, there is a slight powdery texture to the coffee.
 It’s a good idea to let the powder settle before drinking.